i-abdelaal/i-abdelaal/README.md

 <p align="right"> 👉
-<a href="https://docs.google.com/document/d/17veCEEBwEn0jOHO2lrvcgCnOurMnfpGKyt_4JODO-kY/edit?usp=sharing" target="blank">Check Out My Resume</a>
+<a href="https://docs.google.com/document/d/17veCEEBwEn0jOHO2lrvcgCnOurMnfpGKyt_4JODO-kY/edit?usp=sharing" target="blank">Get My Resume</a>
 </p>

 ## 👋 About Me

-🚀 I'm a highly motivated results-driven Full-stack Web Developer with over 5 years of experience, specializing in JavaScript and TypeScript.
-Transitioned from a successful career as a **pharmacist** 💊 to pursue a passion for coding, culminating in my current role as a **proficient full-stack web developer**.
-With a proven track record of delivering high-quality web applications using a variety of tech stacks, I'm seeking to leverage expertise in frontend and backend development to contribute to innovative projects.
+🚀 Results-driven Full-stack Web Developer with over 5 years of experience, specializing in JavaScript and TypeScript.
+I've transitioned from a successful career as a **pharmacist** 💊 to pursue a passion for coding, culminating in my current role as a **proficient full-stack web developer**.
+With a proven track record of delivering high-quality web applications using a variety of tech stacks, I am currently, seeking to leverage expertise in frontend and backend development and contribute to innovative projects.

-## 🛠 Skills
+## 🛠 Skills & Tools

 - **Frontend:** React, Next.js, Angular
 - **Backend:** Node.js, Express.js, Loopback 4, Sequelize, TypeORM, Prisma